How notional capital affects Universal Credit

 An Advisor will contact you if you need to send more evidence.

-Universal Credit will look at the evidence to decide if you have reduced your savings and other capital, by how much and why you did this.
-You will be treated as still having the capital if it is decided that you did this to get, or increase your Universal Credit.
+The DWP will look at the evidence to decide if you have reduced your savings or other capital, by how much and why you did this.
+You will be treated as still having the capital if it is decided that you did this to get, or increase your award of Universal Credit.
 This is called notional capital.

 When working out the Universal Credit you may get, notional capital is added to any actual capital that you may have.